top of page

 Principal

 Karim graduated from The Cooper Union with a Bachelor of Architecture in 2013.
-He is a registered architect in the State of New York and a member of the American Institute of Architects (AIA) Bronx Chapter.
+He is a registered architect in the State of New York and Florida and is a member of the American Institute of Architects (AIA) Bronx Chapter.

 His experience prior to founding Reform Architecture worked as a contract draftsman for a variety of firms (Propylaea, AGA Architects, JFA Associates) primarily on official filing sets, construction documents and construction administration, mostly in luxury residential renovations and ground-up multi-family residential buildings.
 Additionally, Karim worked as a shop draftsman for subcontractors on projects ranging from exotic hardwood carpentry to structural steel assembly construction.